How To Build a Legal Pinewood Derby Car with LEGO® Bricks in 6 Steps

 After you cut your block, sand it to remove the rough areas.
 This will help your bricks adhere better to the wood.

-Step 3: Paint your block
+Step 3: Paint Your Block

 I know you are anxious to glue some LEGO® bricks onto your block, but I suggest you prepare and paint the block first.
 If you try to sand or paint the block after you have applied LEGO® parts, you will inevitably get paint on the bricks and ruin your cool looking car.

 Sand all the sharp edges and rough areas.
-Next apply one or two coats of sanding sealer because pine wood is very porous and if you don't have a base coat, it will soak up the first coat of paint.
+Next, apply one or two coats of sanding sealer because pine wood is very porous and if you don't have a base coat, it will soak up the first coat of paint.

 The next step is to glue base plates on the top of the car.
 Base plates are the thin plates that come in various sizes like 2x2, 4x4, 4x12, etc. You can use any combination of base plates.

-Pinewood Derby Car Design using LEGO® bricks Hint:
+Pinewood Derby Car Design Using LEGO® Bricks Hint:

-To get the maximum flexibility you would want to cover the entire top of the block with base plates.
+To get the maximum flexibility, you would want to cover the entire top of the block with base plates.
 But if you don't have enough base plates, you can spread them out and build your car above the base plates with bigger LEGO® bricks.

-Pinewood Derby Car Design using LEGO® bricks Hint:
+Pinewood Derby Car Design Using LEGO® Bricks Hint:

-Connect the 2nd layer of bricks onto the base plates before gluing the base plates to your pinewood derby block.
-This insures that your base plates are lined up perfectly.
-If you glue them down first and they are not aligned, your bricks won't connect!
+Connect the 2nd layer of bricks onto the base plates before gluing the base plates to your Pinewood Derby block.
+This ensures that your base plates are lined up perfectly.
+If you glue

-Step 5: Add LEGO® bricks to your pinewood derby car
+Step 5: Add LEGO® Bricks to Your Pinewood Derby Car

 The only requirements are that your car should not exceed 7 inches long or be wider than the block plus the wheels, 2.5 inches.